Housing Systems: Combating poverty and sustaining tenancies.

 This E-Learning course gives an overview of the processes and rules for those manage-migrating onto UC.
 With a quick final quiz at the end so you can test yourself on what you have learned.

+A basic knowledge of Universal Credit is assumed.
 The course will take around 90 mins to complete with lots of case studies throughout and a quiz at the end.

 This course is all about making a successful claim for Universal Credit.
 It is a practical course for anyone helping someone make a Universal Credit claim.